 Flowers of richly colored sepals, leaf lobes, and petals create an eye-catching colorful display.

-Read our article Fuchsia trees growing and care.
+Related: Read our article Fuchsia trees growing and Care.

 Too much heat or sun leads to rapid flower loss and evaporation.

 Keep plants well watered.
-Needs extra care but worth the effort.
+Needs extra care but is worth the effort.

-Details on care of Yesterday, Today and Tomorrow – Brunfelsia trees
+Related: Details on the care of Yesterday, Today, and Tomorrow – Brunfelsia trees

-Heat and shade-tolerant and enjoys a location with well-drained soil and a partial sunny spot.
+Heat and shade-tolerant and enjoys a location with well-drained soil and a partially sunny spot.

 Tibouchina

-The Tibouchina grows as an outdoor potted small tree in the summer reaching 5′-7′ feet tall.
+The Tibouchina grows as an outdoor potted small tree in the summer, reaching 5′ to 7′ feet tall.

 Cut new shoots back for a more compact plant.
 Prune hard when flowering is over.
 The most commonly grown variety is Tibouchina urvilleana.